SPirit of Wolf

 I hold a Bachelor of Arts in both European History and Cultural Anthropology from The University of Akron, and am currently enrolled in the Master's program at Eastern University for Theology & Cultural Anthropology.

-I teach traditional meditation and yoga in the Jnana and Hatha tradition, as well as traditional shamanic classes.
-I offer private and semi-private shamanic healings, blessings, cleansings, and trance journeys, and love facilitating retreats and festivals throughout the United States.
+I teach traditional meditation and yoga in the Jnana and Hatha tradition, as well as traditional shamanic classes in the Spirit of Wolf tradition.
+I offer private and semi-private shamanic healings in the Spirit of Wolf tradition, blessings, cleansings, and trance journeys, and love facilitating retreats and festivals throughout the United States.

 I can often be found with my husband and children in the woods, or with a pot of tea and my stacks and stacks of books.

-By invitation only, I hold monthly kamlanie rituals in the Spirit of Wolf tradition in Bath, Ohio.
+By invitation only, I hold monthly kamlanie rituals in the Spirit of Wolf tradition in Akron, Ohio.

 Inquiries can be made via email for sessions, kamlanies, facilitating, and educational opportunities.
 Unurakam@gmail.com